SequAna-Ukon/VTK_CF/README.md

 Max OS X is Unix-based and therefore has many similarities to Linux distributions.
 The terminal app on Mac OS X offers the user a command line interface (CLI; terminal) very similar to that of Linux distributions.

+try the command [HERE](https://github.com/SequAna-Ukon/VTK2023/blob/main/Practice%20on%20basic%20shell%20scripting.md) to get familiar with bash scripting

+## Part 1: Connecting to SequAna's computational server: sequana
+We will perform much of our analyses on SequAna's computational server that is creatively named 'sequana'.

 To connect to sequana we will use ssh.